Student Classification

 Expected Graduation Date

-Within SalukiNet Self-Service, the student may see information related to their current curriculum that includes their classification and their expected graduation date (EGD).
-The EGD is a date calculated from the student's current classification that represents an estimate of the student's current program completion, not an absolute prediction of it.
+The EGD is a date calculated from the student's current classification that represents an estimate of the student's current program completion.

 This date is necessary to fulfill the University's regular reporting requirements to the National Student Clearinghouse (NSC) and the National Student Loan Data System (NSLDS).
-While the EGD is reported for all students, its main function is to aid in the servicing of federal student loans, ensuring that they will be changed to a repayment status at an appropriate time in the future.
+It’s main function is to aid in the servicing of federal student loans, ensuring that they will be changed to a repayment status at an appropriate time in the future.